byurudur/guess-the-number-Game/README.md

 # guess-the-number-Game
-Try to guess the number that the code chosed randomly.
+Try to guess the number that the code chosed randomly between 0 - 50